Wolfville Dentistry

 What will things look like (including us!)?

 How different we look will depend on what services are being provided during your visit.
 The front desk staff are no longer required to wear masks, but all practitioners (dentists, hygienists, and dental assistants) will still wear ASTM medical masks when interacting with patients.
-Practitioners will still wear gowns when doing work that produces aerosols from your mouth.
+Practitioners may opt to wear gowns when doing work that produces aerosols from your mouth.

 Proudly powered by Weebly